sammyt/dawn/README.md

 *   eager singleton scope for early object creation
 *   post construction callbacks

-A [notification](http://wiki.github.com/sammyt/dawn/dawnnotifications) system designed to leverage the in-built type system of the language and a [command](http://wiki.github.com/sammyt/dawn/dawncommands) library built on top of the injector and notifier for types safe injectable commands
+A [notification](http://wiki.github.com/sammyt/dawn/dawnnotifications) system designed to leverage the in-built type system of the language and a [command](http://wiki.github.com/sammyt/dawn/dawncommands) library built on top of the injector and notifier for type safe injectable commands

 ## more info ##